Needles and Pins (song)

-"Needles and Pins" is a rock song credited to American writers Jack Nitzsche and Sonny Bono.
+"Needles and Pins" is a rock song credited to American songwriters Jack Nitzsche and Sonny Bono.
 Jackie DeShannon recorded it in 1963 and other versions followed.
 The most successful ones were by the Searchers, whose version reached No. 1 on the UK singles chart in 1964, and Smokie, who had a worldwide hit in 1977.
-Others who recorded the song include the Ramones, Gene Clark, and Tom Petty and the Heartbreakers with Stevie Nicks.
+Others who have notably recorded the song include fellow singer and Bono's then-wife Cher, the Ramones, and Tom Petty and the Heartbreakers with Stevie Nicks.

-Jackie DeShannon version (1963)
+Jackie DeShannon version

 In his autobiography, Bono states that he sang along with Nitzsche's guitar-playing, thus creating both the tune and the lyrics, being guided by the chord progressions.
 However, Jackie DeShannon claims that the song was written at the piano, and that she was a full participant in the song's creation, along with Nitzsche and Bono, although she did not get formal credit.

 DeShannon was the first to record the song; in the US it peaked at number 84 on the Billboard Hot 100 singles chart in May 1963.
 Though it was only a minor US hit, DeShannon's recording of the song topped the charts in Canada, hitting number one on the CHUM Chart in July 1963.

-The Searchers version (1964)
+The Searchers version

 The Searchers heard British performer Cliff Bennett perform "Needles and Pins" at the Star-Club in Hamburg, Germany, instantly wanted it to be their next single and recorded it before Cliff Bennett could.
-The Pye Records single was released in January 1964.
+The band recorded their version on December 16 and 17, 1963 at Pye Studios.
+The Pye Records single was released on January 7, 1964.
 It was number one in the United Kingdom, Ireland and South Africa and peaked at number 13 on the Billboard Hot 100 singles chart in the United States.
 Soon after, in April 1964, "Needles and Pins" appeared on the Searchers' next album, It's the Searchers.

 Audible during the Searchers' recording of "Needles and Pins" is a faulty bass drum pedal, which squeaks throughout the song.
 It is particularly noticeable during the opening of the number.

 Part of the Searchers' version can be heard as the intro of the song "Use the Man" from Megadeth's Cryptic Writings album, although it does not appear on the remastered version.

 A German version sung by the Searchers is called "Tausend Nadelstiche".

 Charts

-Smokie version (1977)
+Smokie version

 In 1977, at the height of their popularity, English rock band Smokie recorded the song as a rock ballad for the album Bright Lights & Back Alleys, and got a European and an Australian hit with "Needles and Pins".
 The song reached number one in Austria.
 Later, ex-Smokie vocalist Chris Norman included his solo cover of the song on his studio album Full Circle (2000).